neil7057/pjl_host_system/README.md

 -   ### Design
     -   #### Colour Scheme
         -   I've used predominantly blues for the main scheme with a crisp white background on all but the Home page and admin areas to dufferentiate.
 Oreos are typically brown contrasted with white but i felt that brown would be too dull, although for WCAG contrast compliance it is used on some buttons.
 Blue by constrast is a branding colour of Oreo.
         -   Oreo text blue is #4956C9 and used on various headings.
 Green is used for most page headings as that is a positive 'Go!' signal.
 Confirm buttons are green and cancel buttons red.
 Other button options are .info or .warning dependant upon context.
 Some have been adjusted for WCAG compliance.
+Edit | Delete options are small amd discreet and visible or not according to login user status and DB record ownership/

     -   #### Typography
         -   The font is Lato and main headings are capitalised.

     -   #### Imagery
         -   There is a main central image on the welcome page that is Oreo themed.
 All other non-admin pages have a crisp white background.
 Product images appear on all pages where a product is referenced, including product, detail, shopping bag and checkout.
-The about us page has a range of hyperlinked images.
+The about_us page has a range of hyperlinked images.

     -   #### Design Considerations